 This document provides your instructions and authority to exchange.

-Where you are a buyer and another buyer outbids you or increases their offer and is accepted pre exchange of contract.
+Where you are a buyer and another buyer outbids you or increases their offer and it is accepted pre-exchange of contract.
 You will have lost the purchase to that other party.
 The government currently does not prevent this.

 This is the legal document that outlines the property on a plan.